Voos de ensaio do ‘Filho do Concorde’ podem começar este verão

 a reduzir o “estrondo” sónico a um “batimento”, graças a um nariz muito comprido que reformula as ondas de choque durante o voo supersónico.

-By the end of the summer 2022, Lockheed Martin and NASA hope to begin test flying a unique aircraft called the X-59 QueSST (a mashup of Quiet Supersonic Technology).
+On January 12, 2024, Lockheed Martin and NASA will unveil the X-59 QueSST (a mashup of Quiet Supersonic Technology).

 The plane’s function is to break the sound barrier as quietly as possible, so that rather than create a 110 decibel sonic boom that sounds like an explosion or thunderclap, it instead creates a thump that sounds like a car door shutting – around 75 decibels.